minimaxir/gpt-2-cloud-run/README.md

 print(text)
 ```

+## Demo

+Here is a public Cloud Run endpoint which contains the model used to create Hacker News titles: `https://hacker-news-dstdu4u23a-uc.a.run.app`

+You can interact with that URL with the methods mentioned above. (it uses the `hacker_news_app.py` from the `examples` folder, which modifies the existing `app.py` by fixing the `length` at 100 and altering the output.
+You can still provide a `prefix` and `temperature` as parameters however)

+I am seeking contributors to [help build a webpage front-end client](https://github.com/minimaxir/gpt-2-cloud-run/issues/2) for gpt-2-cloud-run endpoints.

 ## Helpful Notes

 * Due to Cloud Run's current 2 GB memory maximum, this app will only work with the 117M "small" GPT-2 model, and not the 345M "medium" model (even if Cloud Run offers a 4 GB option in the future, it would not be enough to support the 345M model).